top of page

 Now that you have this sentimental piece of jewelry, it is important that you take precaution in case it gets lost, stolen or damaged.
 Your ring is a major investment; consider protecting it and your piece of mind (and your fiancé's).
 You can check in with your jeweler for insurance recommendations or consider contacting your homeowner's insurance regarding an extension or a rider to your current policy.
 Check out this article by Brides Magazine on How To Get Engagement Ring Insurance: 9 Things You Need To Know for additional engagement ring insurance tips.

-2.Open A Savings Account
+2. Open A Savings Account

-Savings for Couples, Piggy Bank
+Savings for Newly Engaged Couples, Piggy Bank

-Since you are engaged, now is the time to discuss the details regarding your budget for the wedding.
+As a newly engaged couple, now is the time to discuss the details regarding your budget for the wedding.
 Take your time and have an in depth conversation about your budget needs, wants and expectations.
 Consider an amount for each category (i.e., Venue, Catering, Attire, Entertainment, etc.).
 Discuss opening an account for your wedding expenses.
 When you start the planning process, vendors may ask about your budget for services.
 For now, you can open an account to save for your wedding.
 There are so many different savings account options.
 Consider the one that works for you.

 3. Consider Wedding Dates